digiscot/digiscot-website/pages/projects/inverclyde-council.md

 ### Lessons learned

 #### Things that worked well:
-1. The course itself.
-The course structure and content was very well received by learners, as shown by the evaluation.
+**1. The course itself**   The course structure and content was very well received by learners, as shown by the evaluation.
 The majority of learners were actively engaged in the course and attended most sessions.
 Perhaps most importantly, they clearly enjoyed the classes and wanted more.
-2. Approach.
-A learner-centred approach was taken and content were modified, as far as possible, to meet learner needs and expectations.
+**2. Approach**   A learner-centred approach was taken and content were modified, as far as possible, to meet learner needs and expectations.
 Learners expressed less interest in Digital Photography and this was reduced to a consideration of formatting images and incorporating them into Word documents.
-3. Self-sustaining groups.
-At the end of the course six of the seven groups elected to continue to meet on an informal basis, to continue to carry out family and local history research.
+**3. Self-sustaining groups**  At the end of the course six of the seven groups elected to continue to meet on an informal basis, to continue to carry out family and local history research.
 In addition some learners were meeting to discuss setting up a more formal co-production group to carry on with their researches.

 #### Things that we would do differently next time:
-1. Location.
-Most of the classes were run in libraries (the Library Service was very helpful in this project, proving much of the recruitment onto the courses and well as five of the six locations).
+**1. Location**    Most of the classes were run in libraries (the Library Service was very helpful in this project, proving much of the recruitment onto the courses and well as five of the six locations).
 Some of the locations were less than ideal, with high noise levels at times.
 Nevertheless they were convenient for most learners and IT provision, together with support from library staff, was excellent.
-2. Level of Digital Skills.
-We were surprised at the relatively high level of skills that many learners had.
+**2. Level of Digital Skills**  We were surprised at the relatively high level of skills that many learners had.
 Nevertheless, we did find that most learners made significant progress in enhancing their digital literacy.
 However, if we run the courses again we will hope to identify more learners with basic ICT skills.
-3. Website access.
-Some of the best websites for researching family history require subscriptions, which were clearly not appropriate for those learners on restricted incomes.
+**3. Website access**  Some of the best websites for researching family history require subscriptions, which were clearly not appropriate for those learners on restricted incomes.
 We would look at alternative websites and sources of information in future.

 ### Conclusions